threefoldtech/jumpscale_lib/docs/Howto/capacityreport_from_zeroos.md

 # Get a capacity report from a Zero-OS node

-## Step 1: Attach your host to the ZeroTier network of the Zero-OS node
+## Step 1: Attach host to the ZeroTier network of the Zero-OS node

+Make sure the Zero-OS node is running.
+On how to start a Zero-OS node, check the [Zero-OS boot docs](https://github.com/zero-os/0-core/blob/development/docs/booting/README.md)

 Zero-OS nodes will run inside a [ZeroTier](https://www.zerotier.com/) network.
-To access them, the host needs to have access to that network.
+To access them, the host needs to have access to that ZeroTier network.

 Install the ZeroTier tools [from here](https://www.zerotier.com/download.shtml)

-Get the network-ID of the ZeroTier network (Can be seen on the Zero-OS main screen)
+Get the network-ID of the ZeroTier network (Can be seen on the Zero-OS main screen).

 Join the ZeroTier netwerk
 ```bash